wasmerio/ate/atenet/README.md

 # VPN

-The 'tok' binary will be enhanced to support Linux based tun/tap devices that connect to a vSwitch using standard UDP packets.
+The 'deploy' binary will be enhanced to support Linux based tun/tap devices that connect to a vSwitch using standard UDP packets.
 The VPN should send out periodic ARP packets every 15 seconds to ensure that it stays subscribed in the vSwitch.